Roasted Salmon Sheet Pan Dinner

-- We’ve been having this easy sheet pan dinner with organic cooked brown rice.
-You know the kind you can microwave?
-If you’re paleo or grain free you could also use frozen and heated cauliflower rice for a super easy side dish.
+We’ve been having this easy sheet pan dinner with organic cooked brown rice.
+Do you know the kind you can microwave?
+Find it in microwaveable pouches.
+If you’re paleo or grain-free you could also use cauliflower rice for a super easy low-carb side dish.

 More Family-Friendly Sheet Pan Dinners To Try This Fall